Microsoft/azure-docs.pt-pt/articles/cognitive-services/bing-visual-search/quickstarts/python.md

 [!INCLUDE [cognitive-services-bing-visual-search-signup-requirements](../../../../includes/cognitive-services-bing-image-search-signup-requirements.md)]

-## <a name="initialize-the-application"></a>Inicializar o aplicativo
+## <a name="initialize-the-application"></a>Initialize the application

-1. Criar um novo ficheiro de Python no seu IDE ou editor favorito e adicione o seguinte `import` instrução:
+1. Create a new Python file in your favorite IDE or editor, and add the following `import` statement:

     ```python
     import requests, json
     ```

-2. Crie variáveis para a chave de subscrição, o ponto final e o caminho para a imagem que está a carregar:
+2. Create variables for your subscription key, endpoint, and the path to the image you're uploading:

     ```python